It’s easy to understand how a major car accident would cause someone to fear driving, but most driving phobia have nothing to do with accidents.

 What if I get lost?
 What if my car runs out of gas?
 What if my cell phone gets no reception?
 What if I can’t find a parking spot?

-It is not just the fear that something bad will happen, it is the fear that something bad will happen in an unfamiliar place, far from home, and no know will be there to help.
+It is not just the fear that something bad will happen, it is the fear that something bad will happen in an unfamiliar place, far from home, and no one will be there to help.

 3. Fear of having symptoms of anxiety and being trapped